opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 Third-party services, specialized in measuring audience, an give additionnal information such as those mentioned above.
 Opendatasoft supports integrations with Google Analytics, and XiTi and SmartTag by AT Internet.

 All third-party analytics integrations are activated and configured from Configuration > Tracking in the back office.

+.. admonition:: Important
+   :class: important

-Note that for most integrations, Opendatasoft must be involved: please refer to the documentations below for more information.
+   For most integrations, Opendatasoft must be involved to allow the activation of a third-party service from the back office.
+Please read the documentations below carefully.

 Google Analytics